-- Consider whether the situation demands some action. - Decide if you feel a responsibility to act. - Choose what form of assistance you can use to intervene. - Listen and be open to a victim seeking help. - Ask yourself, "If I were in this situation, would I want someone to help me?" - Even small interventions can make a big difference in a questionable situation. - Simply distracting someone, saying something or checking in with someone can stop the momentum of something bad happening: Hey, we're all trying to have a good time.
-Is everything okay here? - Call WSUPD at 313-577-2222 (or 911 if off campus). - Speak up if someone is putting women or people with marginalized identities down.
+- Consider whether the situation demands some action. - Decide whether you feel a responsibility to act. - Choose what form of assistance you can use to intervene. - Listen and be open to a victim seeking help. - Ask yourself, "If I were in this situation, would I want someone to help me?"

+- Even small interventions can make a big difference in a questionable situation. - Simply distracting someone, saying something or checking in can stop the momentum of something bad happening: Hey, we're all trying to have a good time.
+Is everything okay here? - Call WSUPD at 313-577-2222 (or 911 if off campus).